rishabhvarshney14/rishabhvarshney14.github.io/README.md

 In this project I used various sorting algorithms and visualise them using matplotlib.
 Sorting algorithms that I use are Selection Sort, Bubble Sort, Insertion Sort, Merge Sort, Quick Sort.
 You can check the code [here](https://github.com/rishabhvarshney14/Sorting-Visualization)

+## Analysis

+### PM Narendra Modi Speech Analysis

+Scrape data from the PM Narendra Modi's official [website](https://rishabhvarshney14.github.io/pm-modi-speech-analysis/) and used it to do analysis.
+You can check the analysis [here](https://rishabhvarshney14.github.io/pm-modi-speech-analysis/).
+Data scraped can be found on my github repo [here](https://github.com/rishabhvarshney14/pm-modi-speech-analysis).

 ## Implementation of Models

 - [AlexNet](https://github.com/rishabhvarshney14/Implementation-of-Research-Papers/tree/master/AlexNet)